A smooth and sweet paleo pumpkin custard topped with a crunchy pecan topping. A perfect gluten free, dairy free treat for fall days!

 - 1 cup full-fat coconut milk

 - 2 eggs

 - 2 teaspoons pumpkin pie spice

 - ½ teaspoon salt

 - Preheat oven to 375°.

 - Place all custard ingredients in the bowl of a stand mixer and use the whisk attachment to beat until combined.

 - Divide custard mixture evenly into 4 ramekins, then place ramekins on a baking sheet.

-- Place the baking sheet in the oven and bake for 50-60 minutes or until the custard is firm and no longer liquid.
+- Place the baking sheet in the oven and bake for 45 minutes.

 - While the custard is baking, combine all the topping ingredients in the bowl of a food processor and pulse until combined.